Documentation

 operator minio-operator/operator

-If you installed the MinIO Operator to a different namespace, specify that to the -n argument.
+If you installed the MinIO Operator to a different namespace, specify that in the -n argument.

 If you used a different installation name from operator, replace the value above with the installation name.